Redocly/redocly-cli/docs/openapi-starter.md

 ### Got your own API definition file?

-You can add your files straight into the `openapi` folder and utilize the existing sub-folders when splitting them up for easier maintenance (`split` command) and compiling them back into a single file (`bundle`) for publishing out.
+You can add your files straight into the `openapi` folder and use the existing sub-folders when splitting them up for easier maintenance (`split` command) and compiling them back into a single file (`bundle`) for publishing out.
 Be aware that the more definitions stored in the `openapi` folder, the more cluttered the sub-folders.
 But hey, if you like clutter then go for it!

 For all you neat-freaks out there, you can create new root folders to store each definition.
 When you run the `split` command in OpenAPI CLI for a specified definition file, the sub-folders will automatically be created under the root and populated with the constituent parts of your main definition file.